thoughtram/blog/_posts/2015-06-17-anouncing-hanovers-second-rust-meetup.md

   - Rust's Ownership model for JavaScript developers
   - clog - A conventional changelog generator for the rest of us
   - Organizing Hanovers first Rust meetup
+  - Join our free meetup in Denmark
   - Angular Master Class - Redux and ngrx
-  - Announcing Angular Master Class in Denmark
 related_videos:
   - '175255006'
   - '193524896'